yutveg/agile-notes/README.md

 Responsibilities:
 - To build and develop the product according to the business requirements

+<a href="#scrum-objects"></a>

+# Scrum Objects

+A scrum framework will contain:
+- 5x Events
+- 3x Artifacts - Product backlog, Sprint backlog, Increment
+- 3x Commitments - Product goal, Sprint goal, Definition of Done

-<a href="#agile-workflow"></a>
+<a href="#scrum-events"></a>

 # Scrum Workflow / Events

 #### Sprint

 Container event that defines a timebox for all other scrum events.

-**Contains**:
-- 5x Events
-- 3x Artifacts - Product backlog, Sprint backlog, Increment
-- 3x Commitments - Product goal, Sprint goal, Definition of Done

 #### Sprint Planning